quicwg/ops-drafts/draft-ietf-quic-manageability.md

 from QUIC enpoints and as such would facilitate amplification attacks (see section 9 of {{QUIC-TRANSPORT}}).

-An NAT that blleaches peer address changes, hinders the other end to detect and mitigate these attacks and verify connectivity to the new address based on QUIC PATH_CHALLENGE and PATH_RESPONSE frames.
+An NAT that bleaches peer address changes, hinders the other end to detect and mitigate these attacks and verify connectivity to the new address based on QUIC PATH_CHALLENGE and PATH_RESPONSE frames.